 Councilman Jester suggested communicating with the community what the Town is planning and allowing time for input as opposed to just doing it.
-There was further discussion.

 Mrs. Mary Chrisman came before Council as a representative of the Opportunity Shop.
 She stated that with the additional and adequate parking they currently have, there are no objections to no parking along Church Street.
 She asked why they aren't considering all of Church Street.